glitchin-gitcord/WRO2023-TeamT.W.L_Public_Repository/README.md

   -   _ESP-32: Dual-Core SoC Chip (System on a Chip) of low cost and energy that uses a Tensilica Xtensa LX6 microprocessor (both in the one used here, and in its single or dual-core variants).
+Being an popular alternative to use beacuse of the low energy compsuntion and high processing power.
 This, along with the Raspberry Pi, being the main elements in the entire robot._